brian32768/Blinky/README.md

 * Orange wire (TX) to pin 12 aka GP9 aka RX1
 * Black wire to pin 13 aka GND

-== GPS
+## GPS

+The GPS receiver I am using today is the M5Stack BDS/GPS Grove module.
+Based on the AT6558 chip by Casic.
-I need to reprogram the GPS, as received it does not put out the sentences I want and it only receives Beidou and GLONASS satellites.
+I need to reprogram the GPS, as received it does not put out the sentences I want.

-I can have it do any combination of Beidou, GLONASS and Navstar.
+This chip can receive any combination of Beidou, GLONASS and Navstar.

 Supported sentences by default include